ElementsProject/elementsproject.github.io/features/issued-assets/index.md

 #  Issued Assets

-## You can issue your own Confidential Assets on Elements
+## You can create your own Issued Assets on Elements

 Assets issued on Elements can represent fungible ownership of any asset including vouchers, coupons, currencies, deposits, bonds, shares, etc.